Lifetime policy reuse and the importance of task capacity: Performance evaluation and analysis

 \subsection{18-task POcman POMDP domain}

 The development of the cumulative reward in the 18-task POMDP POcman domain is shown in Figure \ref{fig: policiesscorePOMDP} for different settings of the number of policies.
-Two differences with the 27-task MDP domain are the positive effect of adaptivity (see Section \ref{sec: adaptivity} for a discussion) and the 1-to-1 policy being much higher-performing than settings with 2 or 3 tasks per policy (see Section \ref{sec: taskcapacity} for a discussion) and it does so at the start of the lifetime as well as the end.
-However, other trends are comparable to the previous domain: \begin{itemize} \item The cumulative reward intake improves as the number of policies is increased, with the 18-policy algorithm performing best in both DRQN and PPO. \item For DRQN, increasing the number of policies substantially increases the performance and the single policy's performance even decreases over time. \item For PPO, all learners are able to improve over the lifetime and the differences between conditions are less pronounced than for DRQN; PPO's single policy performance is better but its multi-policy is worse than the corresponding DRQN condition. \item DRQN's best-performing setting, here $N_{\pi}=18$, is close to the optimal performance, here 45 million in lifetime cumulative reward, considering the need for exploratory actions.\footnote{An upper bound for the optimal performance is achieving a reward of 1 in tasks with $reward=1$ and a reward of 0 in tasks with $reward=-1$.
-With tasks being equally split in $reward \in \{-1,1\}$, this implies for a lifetime of 90 million steps that the theoretical upper bound on the lifetime cumulative reward is 45 million.} \end{itemize}
+Two differences with the 27-task MDP domain are the positive effect of adaptivity and the 1-to-1 policy being much higher-performing than settings with 2 or 3 tasks per policy.
+However, the other trends are comparable to the previous domain: \begin{itemize} \item The cumulative reward intake improves as the number of policies is increased, with the 18-policy algorithm performing best in both DRQN and PPO. \item For DRQN, increasing the number of policies substantially increases the performance and the single policy's performance even decreases over time. \item For PPO, all learners are able to improve over the lifetime and the differences between conditions are less pronounced than for DRQN; PPO's single policy performance is better but its multi-policy is worse than the corresponding DRQN condition. \item DRQN's best-performing setting, here $N_{\pi}=18$, is close to the optimal performance, here 45 million in lifetime cumulative reward, considering the need for exploratory actions.\footnote{An upper bound for the optimal performance is achieving a reward of 1 in tasks with $\texttt{R}=1$ and a reward of 0 in tasks with $reward=-1$.
+With tasks being equally split in $\texttt{R} \in \{-1,1\}$, this implies for a lifetime of 90 million steps that the theoretical upper bound on the lifetime cumulative reward is 45 million.} \end{itemize}